Texas gunman 'escaped mental hospital'

 He and his wife survived by playing dead, though she was shot in the arm and he was hit by shrapnel.

-Another survivor, Farida Brown, 73, thought she was going to die, her son David Brown told KENS-TV.
+Another survivor, Farida Brown, 73, had a narrow escape, her son David Brown told KENS-TV.

 "The shooter was making his rounds, and he ended up there and started shooting this lady multiple times," Mr Brown told the station.